KianTohidi/Persian_Sentiment_and_Emotion/README.md

 - **Sentiment Dataset**: [Persian Sentiment Analysis Dataset on Kaggle](https://www.kaggle.com/datasets/instatext/persian-sentiment-analysis-dataset)
 - **Emotion Dataset**: [Arman Text Emotion Dataset on GitHub](https://github.com/Arman-Rayan-Sharif/arman-text-emotion)

+## Sample Data
+Due to licensing restrictions, the original CSV files are not included in this repository.
+However, I've created sample files to demonstrate the expected format for inputs and outputs:

+- **Sample Files**: The `01_sentiment_csv_samples` folder contains:
+  - A sample input CSV demonstrating the format required by the preprocessing scripts
+  - A sample output CSV showing the expected structure after processing

+These samples are provided to help researchers understand the data format for reproducing the study.
+Please download the actual datasets from the links provided in the Datasets section.

 ## Code Organization

 The codebase is organized in numerical order for reproducibility: